 - “History, romance and transatlantic adventure… an undeniably satisfying gallop” — Kirkus Reviews

-Le Pays de la Liberte in French by Robert Laffont
+- The French edition, Le Pays de la liberté, is published by Robert Laffont

-Die Brücken der Freiheit in German by Lübbe
+- The German edition, Die Brücken der Freiheit, is published by Lübbe